Information for Parents

 Fraternity/Sorority houses are homes.
 Each house has a living room, or common area, multiple bathrooms, kitchen and dining room.
-Most have computer facilities, phone lines in each room where students can connect to the Internet, laundry facilities, and cable T.V. access.
+Most have computer facilities, wireless internet, laundry facilities, and cable or satellite T.V. access.
 But the comforts of home are not what make fraternity and sorority houses homes--it is the brothers/sisters that flourish in an environment that promotes learning and friendship.
 Most chapters offer opportunities for family members to visit the houses multiple times a year.

 The days of open keg parties at fraternity/sorority social functions are gone.
 Today's fraternities and sororities promote responsible use of alcohol.
 Our fraternity/sorority community has been on the cutting-edge of the alcohol issue.
 Each chapter holds seminars on responsible alcohol use.
 Our fraternity/sorority chapters are expected to abide by the university's alcohol policy and Safe Social Hosting procedures.